shabtronic/FFT-Reverb/README.md

 ## Acutal Implementation

 Turns out - no need for springs on the phase - just adding random noise to the phase acts as diffusion.
 Sounds pretty good all round - super smooth and clean.
-Because any kind of phase modulation will introduce discontinuities at the window edges, it best to overlap 2 singal windows and also have a window function to zero the edges.
+Because any kind of phase modulation will introduce discontinuities at the window edges, it best to overlap 2 signal windows and also have a window function to zero the edges.

 With small FFT sizes, it turns into a modulation mess tho!
 I'm guess the large fft bin bandwidth causes this.